orchidhq/Orchid/OrchidCore/src/orchid/resources/pages/plugins/OrchidTaxonomies/index.md

 ## About

-Orchid supports user-defined taxonomies in inspired by [Hugo](https://gohugo.io/content-management/taxonomies/).
+Orchid supports generating archives from predefined Collections, and also for user-defined taxonomies inspired by [Hugo](https://gohugo.io/content-management/taxonomies/).
 Taxonomies define logical relationships among various pages in your site, generating archives for these groups of pages to bring related content into one place.

 The data that defines these logic groupings are often an intrinsic property of the page as defined by the plugin that produced it, but taxonomies may also be "tagged" by hand to give you complete flexibility over your taxonomies.
 This